pvambenepe/dbg-pds-option-calibration/README.md

 # Context

-In order to use machine learning technics you first need to gather large scale, clean and preferably stationary data.
+In order to use machine learning technics, you first need to gather large scale, clean and stationary data.
 Few open source AI projects tackle options market precisely for lack of data and the difficulty of putting together all stages of data transformation from raw intraday prices to refined parameters time series.

 Data used here have been made public by Deutsche Boerse as part of their PDS initative (https://github.com/Deutsche-Boerse/dbg-pds).

-For the retreiving of these data, I have used bits of code from another git that you can find here : https://github.com/Originate/dbg-pds-tensorflow-demo
+For the retreiving of these raw data, I have used bits of code from another git that you can find here : https://github.com/Originate/dbg-pds-tensorflow-demo

 My code, written in Python, shows how to calibrate a volatility surface using only trade data sampled with 1 minute intervals.